 One major strength of TU is we provide expertise that spans jurisdictional boundaries.
 Working with a host of collaborators from various fields, we can tackle issues across broad – even global – geographies and multiple disciplines for comprehensive synthesis of current and emerging science.

-TU scientists contribute to publications like Diversity and Status of Trouts and Chars of the World, which was recently profiled in the journal Science.
-Coming in 2019, the book will be a first-of-its-kind comprehensive review of global taxonomy, life history, and conservation status of the world’s trout and char.
+TU scientists contributed to publications like Diversity and Status of Trouts and Chars of the World, which was recently profiled in the journal Science.
+Published 2019, the book is a first-of-its-kind comprehensive review of global taxonomy, life history, and conservation status of the world’s trout and char.